kasungihan/gitlearn/ README.md

 1. create tags when you complete tasks
    `git tag -a v1.0.0 -m "tag for release version 1.0.0"`
+2. push tag to remote
+   `git tag origin <tagname>`
-2. create release branch drive from tag
+3. create release branch drive from tag
    `git checkout -b release-v1.0.0 v1.0.0`

-3. install npm standard-version package
+4. install npm standard-version package

 This repository I used for testing purpose when I having a issue